Service De Table Provencal

 The technique of gavage dates as far back as 2500 BC, when the ancient Egyptians began confining anatid birds to be forcedly fed to be fattened as a food source.
 Today, France is by far the largest producer and consumer of foie gras, though there are producers and markets worldwide, particularly in other European nations, the United States, and China.

 Gavage-based foie gras production is controversial, due mainly to animal welfare concerns about force-feeding, intensive housing and husbandry, and enlarging the liver to 10 times its usual volume.
-A number of countries and jurisdictions have laws against force-feeding and the production, import, or sale of foie gras.
+Several countries and jurisdictions have laws against force-feeding and the production, import, or sale of foie gras.

 Article title : Foie gras